chiyanz/trending_news_topics/README.md

 The downloaded datasets can be found under the /data_ingest directory.

+Analytic code will reference data stored in the data_ingest directory, no update to path is needed once the entire folder is uploaded.

-There are multiple tasks that where done: data profiling, data cleaning, and data analysis.
+There are multiple tasks that were done: data profiling, data cleaning, and data analysis.
 Data profiling is done in the /profiling_code folder Data cleaning is done in the /etl_code folder
 Data analytics is done in the /ana_code folder